Greenhouse Effect PPT and PDF Free Download

 Consequences of Increased Greenhouse Effect:

-The consequences that arise due to increasing in greenhouse effect are as below:
+The consequences that arise due to increase in greenhouse effect are as below:

 - Global warming